 6. Outsource Your Fulfillment Process

-The order fulfillment process, as any other online merchant will tell you, is time-consuming, expensive and requires a lot of energy and attention to detail from your staff.
-However, outsourcing the process to third-party professionals can help to ease this burden and let you focus on sales, marketing, onboarding temp workers for the holidays and the like.
+As any other online merchant will tell you, the order fulfillment process is time-consuming, expensive, and requires a lot of energy and attention to detail from your staff.
+However, outsourcing the process to third-party professionals can help to ease this burden and let you focus on sales, marketing, onboarding temp workers for the holidays, and the like.